OmarUsman/bootstrap-boilerplate/README.md

 We also use **SASS** to make CSS 100x easier but using it is your choice.

-If you have any suggestions please feel free to email me at: theomarusman@gmail.com **🙃**
+If you have any suggestions please feel free to send a merge request or create an issue :)

-If you like my work please donate to my PayPal to keep me going at: theomarusman@gmail.com.